 One of 23 true funny travel stories from my ebook, Normally Peculiar.

 I think that’s what happened after a I sang some funny relationship songs at a concert in a western city.
 A very lovely woman approached me and handed me her card.
 She told me her name (let’s call her Blanche), and said she did seminars on male-female communication.
 She thought perhaps we might be able to help each other, or in some way network a bit.
 Maybe even do some work together.

 I felt my ears prick up when she said the magic words: “male-female communication.”
 (I have so much to learn.)
-I had already recited some of the best pick up lines I had heard over the years in my head.
 So I suggested we meet for lunch the next day before I left town.
 She agreed and told me about a restaurant that sounded good.

 The next day I met her at noon, and Blanche was dressed to kill.
 I definitely got the impression that she wanted to make a good impression, if you get my drift.
 Sometimes you can just tell, and I didn’t even need any courses in body language to know it.

 So we ordered some food and soon the salads came.
 We were chatting and munching, and I was enjoying her conversation.

 Soon the main course showed up.
 I couldn’t recognize what she’d ordered, so I asked her what it was.